-While cold leads from ads or search may be plentiful, they often come with longer sales cycles and more competition.
-Referrals, on the other hand, offer:
+Cold leads from ads or search may be abundant, but they are hotter as they come with longer sales cycles and more competition.
+In contrast, referrals provide:

 - Higher conversion rates